AaronBray/AaronBray.github.io/README.md

-A columbus Ohio native with a passion for outdoors, electronics, puzzles, and challenges.
+Columbus Ohio born with a passion for outdoors, electronics, puzzles, and challenges.